Seniors are at risk for heat stroke during hot weather

 10 ways for seniors to stay cool in hot weather

 - Drink plenty of cool water throughout the day (don’t wait until they feel thirsty) and avoid alcohol and caffeine

-- Eat cooling snacks like homemade popsicles (use a cupcake liner to catch drips), frozen peas, or slightly frozen grapes
+- Eat cooling snacks like homemade popsicles (Tip: catch drips with a cupcake liner), frozen peas, or slightly frozen grapes

 - Eat light, cold meals like chicken or pasta salad instead of heavy, hot dishes like pot roast